 It’s the last question of seasonality & margin percentage that often decides when a product moves from slow moving to dead stock.
 In our example, the margins are very healthy, but in some industries the margins are razor thin.
 This means the products must have a high inventory turn over rate – be sold as soon as it’s brought in.
 In the above example where our GP margin starts at 38%, it’s reasonable to expect that it would take a while before the monthly costs of inventory had a true impact.
 However, what if the margins were 10 – 15%?
 What if the product was a seasonal product like winter, spring, summer or fall clothes?

-Ever notice how the biggest & best sales for clothes are at the end of season?
+Ever notice how the biggest and best sales for clothes are at the end of season?
 Why is that?
 It’s because if that inventory isn’t sold at the end of season, it quickly becomes so useless that it can only be sold until the following year – if and only if it’s held that long and most stores dump their dead inventory with as much incentive to get consumers to buy as possible.

 Comments